luissilva1044894/Pyrez/README.md

 ### Misc

-If you are currently using this wrapper, feel free to star this repository! :heart:
+If you are currently using this wrapper, feel free to :star2: this repository! :heart:

 If you would like to help, just let us know in our [*support server*][support-server-discord]!